 A real wilderness adventure – this epic gravel route takes you all the way from Seville to Santiago de Compostela along ancient pilgrim routes over high mountain passes and Roman roads and viaducts.

 The pilgrim experience explained

 Alongside legendary heritage, the Camino comes with some unique features which make this cycling holiday all the more memorable.

-On all 3 of our Camino journeys, you can claim your Compostela – an official document to confirm you have completed the Camino pilgrimage.
+On all of our Camino journeys, you can claim your Compostela – an official document to confirm you have completed the Camino pilgrimage.
 In order to do so, travellers collect stamps along the way in a designated pilgrim credential (or passport).
 You can collect stamps in multiple places including accommodation, cafes, bars and churches.
-Once you arrive in Santiago, you take your passport to the pilgrim’s office in the cathedral, and they’ll sort the rest.
+Once you arrive in Santiago, you take your passport to the pilgrim’s office near the cathedral, and they’ll sort the rest.
 For those who travel with Skedaddle, we’ll provide you with your passport at the start of the trip.
 As far as holiday souvenirs go, we don’t think they get better than this!

 Scallop shell signs

 You’ll not have to worry about getting lost on the Camino, every route is well signposted by iconic scallop shells which help guide the way to Santiago.
 Commonly found on the shores of Galicia, it’s become the key symbol of the Camino and you’ll pass many pilgrims adorned with these shells too.
 Our favourite theory is that they were used by pilgrims to scoop up water to drink from fresh springs – luckily we have handy water bottles these days.